Grow Your Own Teacher

 - To be eligible for funding in the summer semester, a completed application and a course of study must be submitted on/before April 15 in the school year funding is requested.

-Based on the signed Statement of Commitment and Intent to teach, each participant is obligated to begin teaching full-time, in his/her area of certification, in Wichita Public Schools the first semester immediately following graduation and continuing for a period of three consecutive years.
-Participants involved in the GYOT program for less than four years will have a pro-rated teaching obligation.
+Based on the Loan Program Agreement, each participant is obligated to begin teaching full-time, in his/her area of certification, in Wichita Public Schools the first semester immediately following graduation and continuing for a period of three consecutive years minimum.